sfepy/sfepy/doc/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *SfePy* should work with any recent Python 2.7 or 3.x (in long-term view Python 3.6+ is recommended).
-It's only matter of taste to use either native OS Python installation or any other suitable distribution.
+It is only matter of taste to use either native OS Python installation or any other suitable distribution.
 We could recommend the following distributions to use: